24-cell: Rotations

 The 24-cell in the double rotation animation appears to turn itself inside out.
-(Note: That a double rotation can turn a 4-polytope inside out is even more noticeable in the tesseract double rotation.)
 It appears to, because it actually does, reversing the chirality of the whole 4-polytope just the way your bathroom mirror reverses the chirality of your image by a 180 degree reflection.
 Each 360 degree isoclinic rotation is as if the 24-cell surface had been stripped off like a glove and turned inside out, making a right-hand glove into a left-hand glove (or vice versa).